-David Lodge, Lars Rudstam, Jim Watkins, Joe Connolly, Chris Marshall, Beth Whitmore, Lindsay Schaeffer, Nelson Hairston, Jr., Kristy Deiner, Jose Andres (Cornell), Alexander Karatayev, Lyubov Burlakova, Susan Daniel (SUNY Buffalo State College), Michael Pfrender (Notre Dame University), Paul Hebert (University of Guelph) (three individual projects funded by US EPA Region 5 Great Lakes National Program Office, Chicago, IL)
+David Lodge, Lars Rudstam, Jim Watkins, Joe Connolly, Chris Marshall, Beth Whitmore, Lindsay Schaeffer, Nelson Hairston, Jr., Kristy Deiner, Paul Simonin, Jose Andres (Cornell), Alexander Karatayev, Lyubov Burlakova, Susan Daniel (SUNY Buffalo State College), Michael Pfrender (Notre Dame University), Paul Hebert (University of Guelph) (three projects funded by US EPA Region 5 Great Lakes National Program Office, Chicago, IL)